Advertising and Promotion

 When advertising an event sponsored by a committee, it shall be advertised as "[name of event] is sponsored by [committee name], a committee of [parent organization]."

 Disclosure for Special Accommodations

 All publicity directed to the general public must contain the following statement: "Anyone requiring disability accommodations should contact Wilson Commons Student Activities at 585-275-5911 or email@example.com.
 This request should be made at least five business days in advance of the event."
-This should be in 9 to 12 point font and include the handicap symbol.
+This should be in 9 to 12 point font and can include the handicap symbol.

 SA-funded organizations can make up to 50 photocopies at a time through the SOFO office in the Ruth Merrill Center.
-If you are interested in glossy, professional printing, the WCSA Graphic Designer works directly with local printers and can help you find the best prices.
+If you are interested in glossy, professional printing, the WCSA Graphic Arts Service works directly with local printers and can help you find the best prices.
 Generally, the cost to print an 11” by 17" full-color high quality poster is $1.35 each (plus delivery fees).
 Students can also utilize printing facilities in the Copy Center, which is located at the Medical Center.

 Large Format Printing

 The Graphic Arts Suite now offers in-house large color sign and banner printing!
 For student organizations, prices start at $2 per square foot for paper and $3 per square foot for vinyl.
 Contact WCSA Graphic Arts Service for more information.